Written by Paola Martinez, a Good Deeds Day ally in Manabi, Ecuador. Translated by Maddie Fox.

 At the age of 17, in my last two years of high school, I had the opportunity to do volunteer work on Trinitaria Island, a marginalized, urban area of Guayaquil, Ecuador.
-There we worked with preschool children and helped the teachers prepare teaching materials for their classes.
-This experience marked my life, helping me to understand the importance of giving back and being grateful for what I receive every day.
+There we worked with preschool children and helped the teachers prepare materials for their classes.
+This experience enriched my life, helping me to understand the importance of giving back and being grateful for what I receive every day.

 In April 2016, a 7.8 magnitude earthquake struck Ecuador’s coast.
 Our friends and supporters, worried about what happened and asked how they could help us.
 We received donations, but we had no plan for how to respond to the emergency.
 Finally, we took-action doing what we knew best: public reading sessions with the children.
 For 6 weeks we visited a total of 25 sites in the company of volunteers and friends who joined in to help.
 At each session, we read aloud “Where the Wild Things Are” by Maurice Sendak and “The Rainbow Fish” by Marcus Pfister.
 These books deal with themes of friendship and sharing.
-Each session ended with the question, “what are friends for?”
+Each session ended with the question, “hat are friends for?”
 We left each site with the satisfaction of having made new friends who shared with us the joy of reading, despite the challenges that the earthquake had brought to their communities.

-During these visits we learned the realities faced by the areas affected by the earthquake.
-We encountered neglected neighborhoods that suffered from a certain isolation, places deprived of books and libraries.
-We met adults with little schooling who were distanced from the pleasure of reading.
+During these visits, we learned the realities faced by the areas affected by the earthquake.
+We encountered neglected neighborhoods that suffered from certain isolation, places deprived of books and libraries.
+We met adults with little schooling who were detached from the pleasure of reading.
 We spent time with communities facing social problems such as teenage pregnancy and violence against women and girls.
 We also identified volunteers working within these communities.
 Months later, we had the opportunity to expand our network by creating the “Cuentos en la Plaza” project, which consisted of mobile libraries.
 During this time, the volunteers maintained their commitment to bring the books to the streets.
 The mobile libraries became an educational tool for teaching gender equality.

 At one point in my volunteer work with a group of friends from the “Alégrate Puerto López” collective, we got together to work in a small school in a rural community called Los Platanales.
 One of the volunteers knew about the Good Deeds Day movement.
 For two weeks we carried out tasks to revamp one of the classrooms and the facade of the school.
-At the end of this work, we held an event with readings, art and a puppet show for the community.
+At the end of this work, we held an event with readings, art, and a puppet show for the community.
 That was my first association with Good Deeds Day.
 What attracted me to this movement was the desire to make a unified effort, as well as the spirit of collaboration that was created between the community and the volunteers.
 It was a unique experience that reminded me of my school years on Trinitaria Island and what inspired me to work with books and libraries in the first place.